-This course concentrates on recognition and treatment of common musculoskeletal pathologies; covers identification of dysfunctions, creation of specific treatment plans, and ways that manual therapy affects both the diseases themselves and their consequences.
+This course concentrates on recognition and treatment of musculoskeletal common pathologies; covers identification dysfunctions, creation of specific treatment plans, and ways that manual therapy affects both the diseases themselves and their consequences.
 Additionally, the course provides the student with an overview of the contraindications involved when providing patient care across a variety of clinical settings.
-The focus will be on contraindications to manual and rehabilitative treatment protocols with instruction on how these can be extrapolated to additional clinical environments.
+The focus will be on contraindications to manual and rehabilitative treatment protocols with instruction on how these can be additional clinical extrapolated to environments.